-Research Sprints, hosted by the University of Virginia Library, offer faculty the opportunity to partner with a team of expert librarians on a specific project or component of a broader project.
-Sprints differ from one-time consultations in their timing and depth of interaction.
-Individuals or teams of faculty will work intensively with librarians for four and a half working days.
-The intention is for the entire team — faculty and library staff — to work without distractions for that period of time to produce a tangible product or outcome.
+Research Sprints, hosted by the University of Virginia Library, offer faculty and staff actively engaged in research the opportunity to partner with a team of expert librarians on a specific project or a component of a broader project.
+These sprints extend beyond one-time consultations, offer deeper interaction and extended time commitment.
+During the sprints, faculty or staff will work intensively with librarians for three full working days.
+The goal is to work without distractions during that period to produce a tangible product or outcome.

-The program supports projects at any phase of the scholarly lifecycle, providing an excellent opportunity for faculty who want to get started on a new project or overcome an obstacle on an existing project.
-For example, startup projects might benefit from literature reviews or facilitated brainstorming, or from the design of a roadmap toward the application of technology to a research or a teaching problem; in-progress projects might require help on information or data organization or curation.
-Projects nearing completion might benefit from assistance in managing scholarly communications or designing programs, or identifying and evaluating intellectual property or copyright issues.
+The program supports projects at any phase of the scholarly lifecycle.
+It is ideal for those looking to initiate a new project or overcome hurdles in an ongoing one.
+For instance, startup projects could benefit from extensive literature reviews, facilitated brainstorming sessions, or the design of a technology application roadmap for research or teaching. in-progress projects might require help on information or data organization or curation.
+For projects nearing completion, the program can offer support in managing scholarly communications, designing programs, or addressing intellectual property and copyright issues.
 We welcome proposals for projects that are exploratory and experimental, as well as those that are well advanced.

 Potential project areas include, but are not limited to, the following areas in which we have in-house expertise: